-Category 2 water board obligations
+Category 2 water authorities

-Water authorities are established under the Water Act 2000 to carry out a range of local water activities.
+Category 2 water authorities are established under the Water Act 2000 to carry out a range of local water activities.

-- View a list of water authorities and their contact details.
+View a list of water authorities and their contact details.

 Board appointments

-When nominating board directors, Category 2 water authorities must supply the names of suitable candidates to the Minister for Water at least 6 months before the end of a director's term or within 3 months after a director's office becomes vacant.
+Category 2 water authorities must supply the names of suitable candidates to the Minister for Water at least 6 months before the end of a director's term or within 3 months after a director's office becomes vacant.

 This requirement came into effect in May 2019 to ensure boards have the appropriate skills and gender balance.

-Boards of water authorities have discretion as to how their scheme operates.
+Boards of category 2 water authorities have discretion as to how their scheme operates.
 If they (or the ratepayers in their area) aren't satisfied that the authority's benefits justify its costs, they may seek to convert to an alternative institutional structure:

 - Cooperative – autonomous, democratic association of persons who voluntarily join together and contribute capital to meet the needs of the cooperative.